paul-hammant/tbd/content/game-changers/index.md

 Paul Julius{{< ext url="http://www.pauljulius.com" >}},
 Jason Yip{{< ext url="http://jchyip.blogspot.com" >}}) went on to build the then-dominant "Cruise Control"{{< ext url="http://cruisecontrol.sourceforge.net" >}} starting in early 2001.
-This was a ground breaking technology and very accessible to companies wanting a machine to fully verify checkins.
+This was a groundbreaking technology and very accessible to companies wanting a machine to fully verify checkins.

 Early CI servers, including CruiseControl used to have a "quiet period" to make sure they had received every last element of an intended commit.
 To facilitate that, only one pair of developers was allowed to checkin at a time.
-With CVS the other developers in the team could only do theur "cvs up" when CruiseControl had given the green light, automating that "build passes, gang" oral notification above.
+With CVS the other developers in the team could only do their "cvs up" when CruiseControl had given the green light, automating that "build passes, gang" oral notification above.

 ### Apache's Gump

-Apache's Gump was built on a similar time line, but focused more on the binary integration hell of interdependent Apache (and other) open-source projects.
+Apache's Gump was built on a similar timeline, but focused more on the binary integration hell of interdependent Apache (and other) open-source projects.
 It gave an early warning of integration clashes that were already, or were about to be problematic, for teams.
 While impressive, it did not gain traction in the enterprise.
 This is because enterprises were able to be more buffered from open-source library hell (and the implicit diamond